KansasCityWomeninTechnology/djangofest_tutorial/en/deploy/README.md

 ## Starting our Git repository

 Git tracks changes to a particular set of files in what's called a code repository (or "repo" for short).
 Let's start one for our project.
-Open up your console and run these commands, in the `djangogirls` directory:
+Open up your console and run these commands, in the `djangofest` directory:

 > **Note** Check your current working directory with a `pwd` (Mac OS X/Linux) or `cd` (Windows) command before initializing the repository.
-You should be in the `djangogirls` folder.
+You should be in the `djangofest` folder.

 {% filename %}command-line{% endfilename %}
 ```
 $ git init
-Initialized empty Git repository in ~/djangogirls/.git/
+Initialized empty Git repository in ~/djangofest/.git/
 $ git config --global user.name "Your Name"
 $ git config --global user.email you@example.com
 ```